 Sunday Family Photo Time

-The last few weeks, we’ve been trying to review some family photos each Sunday night.
+We sometimes try to review some family photos on Sunday nights.
 We’ll just pull up our Google Photos and pick a trip or experience or something and we’ll look at photos for maybe 10-15 minutes.
 It’s so fun to remember those memories as a family!

 We have a projector in our family room, so we just project them onto a white wall so everyone can see.